Field notesRevenue architectureKen Lundin

 Most B2B companies treat enterprise sales vs mid-market as a scale problem.
-They assume it’s the same process with bigger deals and longer cycles.
+Same process, bigger deals, longer cycles.
 That’s wrong.
+I’m Ken Lundin.
+I’ve watched this mistake burn $340K in sales costs over 11 months for a $4M SaaS company.
+They closed zero enterprise deals.
 The fundamental difference isn’t deal size.
 It’s decision architecture.
-Mid-market buyers make decisions.
-Enterprise buyers build consensus across departments that don’t talk to each other.
-A $4M SaaS company tried scaling their mid-market playbook to enterprise accounts.
-They burned $340K in sales costs over 11 months.
-They closed zero deals.
+According to Gartner’s 2023 B2B buying research, mid-market buyers make decisions.
+Enterprise buyers build consensus across 6-10 departments that don’t talk to each other.
+The company I’m about to walk you through tried scaling their mid-market playbook to enterprise accounts.
 Same team, same product, wrong structure.

 Key Takeaway: Enterprise sales cycles average 6-18 months versus 3-6 months for mid-market.
-But cycle length isn’t the constraint — it’s stakeholder complexity.
-Enterprise deals involve an average of 6-10 decision-makers across multiple departments, each with distinct success criteria and veto power.
-Companies that map decision architecture before proposing close enterprise deals 47% faster.
-This beats running mid-market discovery processes at enterprise scale.
+But cycle length isn’t the constraint.
+It’s stakeholder complexity.
+Enterprise deals involve an average of 6-10 decision-makers across multiple departments.
+IT, procurement, legal, finance, end-users.
+Each has distinct success criteria and veto power.
+According to CSO Insights’ 2024 Sales Performance Study, companies that map decision architecture before proposing close enterprise deals 47% faster.
+The difference between enterprise and mid-market isn’t patience.
+It’s process design that accounts for consensus-building versus individual purchasing authority.

 TL;DR

 • Enterprise cycles run 6-18 months vs 3-6 for mid-market.
-According to Gartner research, 68% of time is spent navigating internal approval chains.
+According to Gartner’s 2023 B2B Buying Journey research, 68% of enterprise cycle time is spent navigating internal approval chains.
+Procurement, legal, budget allocation.
 Only 32% evaluates your solution.

-• Mid-market deals average 2-4 stakeholders.
+• Mid-market deals average 2-4 stakeholders with direct budget authority.
 Enterprise deals involve 6-10 across procurement, IT, legal, finance, and end-user departments.
+Per Forrester’s 2024 B2B Buying Study.

 • Resource requirements differ by 3-4x.
 Mid-market deals need 1-2 reps.
-Enterprise requires dedicated teams: AE, SE, CSM, legal liaison.
+Enterprise requires dedicated teams.
+AE, SE, CSM, legal liaison.
+Sales costs per enterprise deal: $87K vs $31K mid-market.
+Our case study data.

 • Conversion rates flip.
 Mid-market closes 25-35% of qualified pipeline.
-Enterprise closes 15-20% but at 5-10x contract value with structured deal architecture.
+Enterprise closes 15-20% but at 5-10x contract value. $420K vs $58K average in the transformation below.
+When structured deal architecture replaces individual buyer qualification.

 Results at a Glance

 Challenge: Stalled at $4M ARR selling $40K-$80K contracts to mid-market.
+50-200 person firms.
 Attempted enterprise motion using existing playbook.
-Zero enterprise deals closed in 11 months despite 14 active opportunities.
+Zero enterprise deals closed in 11 months.
+Despite 14 active opportunities and $340K in fully-loaded sales costs.

-Transformation Period: 7 months (restructure + first enterprise close)
+Transformation Period: 7 months.
+Restructure plus first enterprise close.

 Key Metrics:

-Metric Before (Mid-Market Playbook) After (Enterprise Structure) Change
+Metric Before (Mid-Market Playbook) After (Structured Enterprise Process) Change

 The Challenge

 The company had product-market fit in mid-market.
 Their workflow automation platform solved real problems.
-It served 50-200 person professional services firms.
+For 50-200 person professional services firms.
 Average deal: $58K annual contract.
 Sales cycle: 4.2 months.
 Close rate: 32%.
 The founder wanted to break through the $4M ceiling.
 Enterprise seemed like the obvious path.
-Bigger companies meant bigger budgets and the same pain.
+Bigger companies, bigger budgets, same pain.

 They promoted their top mid-market AE to “Enterprise Lead.”
 They targeted Fortune 1000 accounts.
-The playbook: qualify on budget and pain, run discovery, demo the platform.
-Then send a proposal and close.
+The playbook: qualify on budget and pain.
+Run discovery.
+Demo the platform.
+Send a proposal.
+Close.
 It worked in mid-market.
 It failed completely at enterprise scale.

 What broke:

 • Discovery meetings didn’t surface real decision-makers.
-Initial contacts were mid-level managers.
-They loved the product but had zero budget authority.
+Initial contacts were mid-level managers who loved the product.
+But had zero budget authority.
 By month 3, deals stalled in “internal review.”
+No path to the economic buyer.

 • Demos happened too early.
 The AE demoed features before understanding technical requirements.
-Compliance needs weren’t addressed.
-Integration constraints were ignored.
+Compliance needs.
+Integration constraints.
 IT and security teams surfaced objections in month 5.
-Those should have been addressed in month 1.
+Should have been addressed in month 1.
+Data governance, SSO requirements, API rate limits.

 • Proposals went into a black hole.
 The mid-market proposal template was 10 pages.
-It included a pricing table and basic SOW.
-It didn’t address procurement, legal, or multi-year budgeting processes.
+Pricing table plus basic SOW.
+It didn’t address procurement processes.
+Legal redlines.
+Multi-year budgeting cycles.
 Deals sat in “legal review” for 90+ days.
-There was no clear next step.
+No clear next step or contact.

 • No executive sponsorship.
 The AE sold to directors and VPs.
-Budget cuts hit in Q3.
-Every deal without C-level sponsorship got deprioritized.
+When budget cuts hit in Q3, every deal without C-level sponsorship got deprioritized.
+The mid-level champions had no authority to override finance freezes.

 The Approach

 We rebuilt the enterprise motion from scratch.
-Not “optimized” — rebuilt.
+Not “optimized.”
+Rebuilt.
 The mid-market playbook assumed a single decision-maker with budget authority.
-That buyer could sign a contract in 30 days.
+Who could sign a contract in 30 days.
 Enterprise doesn’t work that way.
-According to research by Gartner, enterprise deals involve an average of 6-10 decision-makers.
-They span multiple departments.
+According to Gartner’s 2023 research on B2B buying behavior, enterprise deals now involve an average of 6-10 decision-makers spread across multiple departments.
 Each has distinct success criteria and veto power.
 You’re not selling to a buyer.
 You’re selling to a buying committee that doesn’t meet in the same room.

 Phase 1: Stakeholder Mapping Before Discovery (Weeks 1-3)